ansoni/terraform-provider-elastic/README.md

 Supported Types:  timelion-sheet, index-pattern, search, visualization, dashboard

-Use a template to modify a SavedSearch Attributes item
+Use a template to modify a SavedSearch Attributes item.
+The attributes field should refence the attributes field inside of a saved_objects api Get request.

 	data "template_file" "timelion" {
 		template = <<EOF